 I’m getting Taken (2008) vibes for more reasons than Janssen playing the mother role in both movies.
-Morgan’s Kanon also has something in common with Julia Roberts’s The Secret In Their Eyes (2015), where Roberts plays a law enforcement officer whose daughter is murdered.
+Morgan’s Kanon also has something in common with Julia Roberts’s The Secret In Their Eyes (2015), where Roberts plays a law enforcement officer in a similar predicament.

 A good Morgan performance and a hopefully memorable mystery are my reasons for wanting to see this one.